Oven Element Replacement Cost

 How do I know if my cooker element needs replacing?

-If your oven doesn’t heat up, cooks food unevenly, trips the electricity when used or takes a long time to reach its set temperature, it’s likely that you need a new element.
-You may notice breaks or blistering on the element, and it may fail to glow red when switched on.
+The most common signs of a faulty cooker element are an oven that does not heat up, cooks food unevenly, trips the electrics, or takes too long to reach temperature.
+You may also notice visible breaks or blistering on the element itself, and it may fail to glow red when switched on.

-Is it worth replacing the element or buying a new cooker?
+Is it worth replacing an oven element or buying a new cooker?

 How long does a cooker element last?

-A cooker element typically lasts between five and ten years, depending on how much use the oven gets.
-Good maintenance and regular oven cleaning will extend the element’s lifespan.
+A cooker element typically lasts 5 to 10 years, depending on how frequently the oven is used.
+Regular cleaning and good maintenance will help extend the element’s lifespan.

 Ready to get a price for your home improvement project?